Xilinx/xacc/docs/xacc_tech_talks.md

-# XACC Tech Talk series
+# HACC Tech Talk series

 The talks will be hosted as Zoom webinars and are free to attend.
 The format for each session will be two 30-minute talks on topics related to Adaptive Compute.

-If you would like to present your work at an XACC Tech Talk, please contact [xup@xilinx.com](xup@xilinx.com) with an outline of your proposal.
+If you would like to present your work at an HACC Tech Talk, please contact [xup@xilinx.com](xup@xilinx.com) with an outline of your proposal.

 # Past talks